 In Texas, proportionate responsibility applies in personal injury cases where both parties may share some degree of fault for the accident.

-How Can a Texas Personal Injury Lawyer Help Establish Negligence In My Case?
+How Can a Texas Personal Injury Lawyer Help Establish Negligence in My Case?

 Investigating the Accident

 Lawyers are trained to gather evidence and investigate an accident to determine who is at fault.
-This can involve:
+This can involve:- Analyzing police reports, witness statements, medical records, and any other relevant information

 - Working with experts such as accident reconstructionists, engineers, and medical professionals to support your claim